Courage begins by trusting oneself

-GameOptions are Engine Toggles that can be switched to instantly get an effect.
-They are also used inside the .ini files you find in the engine directory.
-After every major Patch, some of those get changed, removed or added.
-Not all of them have an noticeable effect or work at all.
-It's trial and error. 😉
+GameOptions are engine-level toggles that instantly apply changes when switched.
+They're also present in .ini configuration files within the engine directory.
+With every major patch, some options are added, removed, or modified.
+Not all of them have a noticeable effect — or work at all.
+It’s trial and error. 😉

 GameOptions.SetBool('RayTracing/Diffuse', 'UseScreenSpaceData', true)